githubnext/copilot-workspace-user-manual/vscode.md

 ## Brainstorming

-> Note that this feature is new to Copilot Workspace, so you may encounter more rough edges that other parts of the experience.
+> Note that this feature is new to Copilot Workspace, so you may encounter more rough edges than other parts of the experience.
 Please let us know if you have any feedback!

 Brainstorming provides a way for you to interact with Copilot Workspace to refine the task you want to perform.
 You can ask or select suggested questions to learn more about potential options for your task and then add the answers you like as additional context to use when planning and implementing.
 This feature is now available in VS Code so that you can refine your initial task and plan directly from your editor.